timdreier/qgcnn-docker/Readme.md

 ![b5 ready](https://raw.githubusercontent.com/team23/b5/master/assets/badges/b5_ready.png)

 This is a docker image for [BerkeleyAutomation grasp planning](https://github.com/BerkeleyAutomation/gqcnn) specifically build for the Apple M1 Processor.
-I haven't tested it, but it should work on any arm64 platform.
+I haven't tested it, but it should work on any arm64 (and amd64) platform.

 I created this, because the one provided didn't work on arm64 platform, since tensorflow1 hasn't been build for the arm64 platform.